agwlprash/agwlprash.github.io/_pages/research.md

 ## Capillary waves and microparticles <a id="CapillaryWaves">

-Vibrations are mechanical oscillations that occur around an equilibrium point.
-They can be induced by various sources, such as sound waves, electrical signals, or mechanical forces.
-Vibrations can be used to manipulate small objects, such as droplets and particles, in a number of ways.

-One common method is called "vibrational actuation," in which the object is placed on a vibrating surface.
-The vibration causes the object to move in a specific direction, depending on the frequency and amplitude of the vibration.
-This can be useful for separating particles, aligning them in a particular orientation, or moving them to a specific location.

-Another method is called "acoustic tweezing," in which sound waves are used to trap and move small particles.
-This can be achieved through the use of ultrasound, which are sound waves with a frequency higher than the range of human hearing.
-Acoustic tweezing has a number of applications, including drug delivery, material synthesis, and cell sorting.
+Mimicking the striations of sand on beaches, in this research we use low frequency water waves to enrich and sort nano- and  micro-particles in micro and millifuidic systems.

-Overall, research involving vibrations to manipulate droplets and particles has the potential to revolutionize a wide range of fields, including microfluidics, biotechnology, and materials science.
+The ability to manipulate droplets and particles has the potential to revolutionize a wide range of fields, including microfluidics, biotechnology, and materials science.

   <img src="{{ site.url }}{{ site.baseurl }}/assets/researchims/hori_wave.gif" alt="chamber" width="40%">&nbsp;
   <img src="{{ site.url }}{{ site.baseurl }}/assets/researchims/glass_part_collect_matlab.gif" alt="Collect" width="40%">